All Shepherd Rescue

 How do I get my dog listed in the Courtesy Listing?

 Send us an email with your dog's name, your contact information and pictures/videos that showcase your dog.
 Check our current dogs listed in our Courtesy Post section for reference.
 You can email them to CourtesyPost@AllShepherdRescue.com.
 In many cases we can help you with the prescreening of applicants to ensure your dog finds a wonderful home.
+Your dog must be spayed or neutered to be posted as many unscrupulous people might want your dog for breeding and there are too many backyard breeders already !

 Where do you get your dogs from?